TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/4-and-action.rst

     }

-The method `indexAction()` within the :class:`BlogController` is responsible for showing a list of blogs.
+The method `indexAction()` within the :php:`BlogController` is responsible for showing a list of blogs.
 We also could have called it `showMeTheListAction()`.
 The only important point is, that it ends with `Action` in order to help Extbase